pbecker93/pbecker93.github.io/_pages/about.md

 <h2> Reserach </h2>
 <p>
-My research focuses on world models for Reinforcement Learning with multi-modal and high-dimensional observations.
+My research focuses on world models for Reinforcement Learning with multimodal and high-dimensional observations.
 Here, I combine probabilistic state space models with deep learning to learn dynamics models and concise representations as published in:
 <ul>
 <li> <a href="https://pbecker93.github.io/publication/coral">Combining Reconstruction and Contrastive Methods for Multimodal Representations in RL (<i>RLC 2024</i>) </a></li>